HimbeerserverDE/multiserver/README.md

 `go get -u github.com/HimbeerserverDE/multiserver`

 ## How to use
-**Note: This shouldn't be used with existing minetest servers without moving authentication data (not the database files) to the proxy and then deleting the auth databases on the minetest servers!
-Not doing so can cause proxy <-> mt_server authentication to fail.**
+**Note: The authentication databases of the minetest servers need to be deleted before multiserver can connect to them.
+You can convert minetest auth databases to the multiserver auth database scheme with [multiserver_converter](https://github.com/HimbeerserverDE/multiserver_converter).**

 ### Running
 The `go get` command will create an executable file in `~/go/bin/multiserver`.